Srikanth Kondapalli

-Srikanth Kondapalli is the Dean of School of International Studies and a Professor of China studies at Jawaharlal Nehru University, New Delhi, India.
+Srikanth Kondapalli is a Professor of China studies at Jawaharlal Nehru University, New Delhi, India.

 Kondapalli is a frequent writer and commentator in the national and international media.
 He has been quoted regularly in BBC News, China Daily, Der Spiegel, The Atlantic, The New York Times, The Indian Express, The Guardian, The Times of India, The Wall Street Journal, The Washington Post, and Xinhua.

 Education

 Kondapalli completed his degrees in Bachelor of Arts and Master of Arts in History from Osmania University, Hyderabad.
 Later he completed his degrees in Master of Philosophy (in 1989) and Doctor of Philosophy (in 1995) in Chinese studies from the School of International Studies, Jawaharlal Nehru University, New Delhi.
 He studied Chinese language at Beijing Language & Culture University and was a postdoctoral researcher cum visiting fellow at People's University, Beijing from period 1996–1998.